 If you have a child who has an eating disorder, then you have probably been told that eating disorders are “complicated.”
 So what does that mean, and why are eating disorders considered so complicated?
 More importantly, how can parents help?
 In this four-part series (this is Part 1 – check back for more later) we review the four elements that are linked to eating disorder development.
 These elements combine to create the complexity of eating disorders.
 They are:

 In this article we’ll untangle the first element, genes, personality, and experiences.
 And we’ll take a look at how they impact and shape eating disorders.
 We’ll also provide some tips for parents who want to help their child recover.
 I encourage you to reflect on your child’s life history and think about how these aspects of their life and personality may have combined to encourage an eating disorder.
-Please consider getting the free workbook to help guide you: Understanding Eating Disorders: A Guide For Parents.

 The individual personality traits and genetic factors linked to eating disorders